Real Madrid duo Hazard & Casemiro test positive for Covid-19 | Goal.com

 "Likewise, it is confirmed again that all, except for Casemiro and Hazard, have given negative results in the antigen tests carried out this morning."

-Earlier this week, Los Blancos defender Eder Militao was found to have been infected with Covid-19 and missed the Champions League win against Inter on Tuesday.
+Earlier this week, Los Blancos defender Eder Militao was found to have tested positive for Covid-19 and missed the Champions League win against Inter on Tuesday.

-Meanwhile, last week four members of the Castilla side also returned positive coronavirus tests.
+Meanwhile, last week four members of the club's Castilla side also returned positive coronavirus tests.

-The weekend encounter against Los Che is the club's last before the international break.
+The weekend encounter against Los Che is Madrid's last before the international break.

-Lucas Vazquez is expected to keep his place at right-back as a result while Vinicius Junior, who replaced Hazard in the second half against Inter, could be called on to line up on the left wing.
+Lucas Vazquez is expected to keep his place at right-back as a result, while Vinicius Junior, who replaced Hazard in the second half against Inter, could be called in to start on the left wing.

 Valencia, meanwhile, are 13th in the table having taken just one point from their last four games in the league.